 Tutors that are highly-qualified K-12 and university educators

 SchoolTutoring Academy’s tutoring programs for Murfreesboro students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Murfreesboro District Curriculum Used in Our In-Home Tutoring Programs

 With a variety of school choices in the Murfreesboro area, parents will find the public, private, charter, or magnet school they are looking for.
 There are over 60 private schools, including Montessori, academies, magnet schools, charter schools and schools of excellence.
 The two school districts in the area are Murfreesboro School District (which focuses on pre-K through 8th grades) and Rutherford County School District (pre-K through 12th grades.)
 In the Murfreesboro area, there are over 150 schools to choose from, pre-K through high school, and several of the schools have a 10 rating, and some were recipients of innovative program grants.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Murfreesboro Tutor Today.